SpectralVectors/sasse-docs/index.md

-# The SASSE Library
-## Stylized Assets, Spectral Shaders & Effects
+# Stylized Assets, Spectral Shaders & Effects

 SASSE is an Asset Library for Blender/